Half term and Hallowe'en are on the way – head to one of the many special events around the UK to give the kids a real treat.

 Don your scariest garb and take the Hallowe'en Spooks Express.
 Dress up in costume and receive a treat.
 All trains are steam hauled.
 No booking necessary.
 Find out more.

 Meet the famous Witch of Wookey in Somerset, or brave an evening ghost tour of the caves of Wookey Hole.
-Hallowe'en tickets include access to more than 20 attractions, from circus world and clown town to cheese-tasting and adventure golf.
+Hallowe'en tickets include access to more than 20 attractions, from a witch's grotto, model village, fairy garden, circus world and magical mirror maze, to cheese-tasting, adventure golf and the new Dracula 8D ride.
 Find out more.
-Spend the night, if you dare.
-Book a stay at the Wookey Hole Hotel.
+Spend the night, if you dare – book a stay at the Wookey Hole Hotel.

 The Witch of Wookey, with a friend

 The legendary Fright Nights have been given a makeover this Hallowe'en.
 Thorpe Park has teamed up with Lionsgate to bring iconic horror films to life.
-Experience scenes from The Cabin in the Woods, My Bloody Valentine, Saw, The Blair Witch Project and You're Next.
-The live action horror mazes return and the park stays open until 10pm, so you can even brave the most terrifying rides in the dark.
-Find out more.
+Experience scenes from The Cabin in the Woods, My Bloody Valentine, Saw, The Blair Witch Project and Studio 13.
+The live-action horror mazes return and the park stays open until 10pm, so you can even brave the most terrifying rides in the dark.
 Why not spend the night at Thorpe Park’s new Crash Pad?
 Just don't have nightmares.

 Fright Nights at Thorpe Park – only for the very brave

-Hallowe'en Hocus Pocus returns to the theme park this autumn, with hauntings, mysteries and spooky family fun.
-New at Chessington for this year is The Mystery of Hocus Pocus Hall – explore the stately home of a famous explorer who mysteriously vanished.
-Be transported back to Transylvania in 1897, in Vampire: the Haunting in the Hollows, or catch comic capers in a slapstick show – Burt and Bilge's Bad Bad Boo.
-Why not spend the night in the safari-themed resort hotel?
+Have a happy Howl'o'ween at Chessington this half term – with hauntings, mysteries and spooky family fun.
+Explore the stately home of a famous explorer who mysteriously vanished in The Mystery of Hocus Pocus Hall, be transported back to Transylvania in 1897, in Vampire: the Haunting in the Hollows, or catch comic capers in the slapstick Hairy & Scary Show.
+Why not spend a spooky short break at one of the resort hotels?

 The Eden Project transforms into Halloweden this Hallowe'en, complete with spooky themed activities, fun crafts, wicked workshops and creepy happenings.
 Make potions in the Wishcraft Tent, or visit the Room on The Broom tent and earn a ticket to see the film of the same name, based on the book by Julia Donaldson and Axel Scheffler.
-There's also a Little Monsters' Ball Hallowe'en disco, Fright Nights for the over-12s, and ice-skating fun for everyone.
+There's also a Little Monsters' Ball Hallowe'en disco, face-painting, storytelling, and ice-skating fun for everyone.
 Extra charges apply for some activities.
 Find out more.

 Children enjoying Halloweden at the Eden Project

 Why not brave The Haunted Castle event this Hallowe'en, at Warwick Castle?
-Younger ones can dress up and have a go at writing spells and there are spooky storytelling sessions as well as a Hallowe'en party.
+Younger ones can dress up and have a go at writing spells, and there are spooky Hallowe'en trails and a walkthrough experience.
 Grown-ups can brave the castle after dark as it stays open until 9pm.

 Get set for this year's Halloween Scarefest at Alton Towers, when the park stays open until 9pm.
-This is your first chance to ride The Smiler in the dark!
-And as well as all the usual thrilling rides, there'll be extra attractions, amazing live shows, horror mazes and costumed characters.
+New for 2014 is the Scary Tales book – will you make it to the end?
+Ride the thrilling rollercoasters in the dark, and experience amazing live shows, horror mazes and costumed characters.
 Find out more.

 Scarefest at Alton Towers

-This half term is your chance to 'Solve the Mansion Mystery' as a family, try out willow weaving and make your own witch, or go ghost hunting in the gardens.
-There's also spooky storytelling in the eerie Tower Garden at weekends this Hallowe'en.
+This half term is your chance to 'Solve the Mansion Mystery' as a family, go ghost hunting in the gardens, or brave the 'Hallowe'en Hauntings at the Old Hall'.
 Find out more.

 Where better to spend Hallowe'en than in a historical, and some say haunted, house?
-For a half term with a difference, Croxteth Hall will be hosting ghost hunts, Victorian lamplight tours, a farmyard pumpkin trail, a Murder Mystery and even a scary sleepover with paranormal investigators.
-Fancy dress is encouraged, and booking is advised.
+For a half term with a difference, Croxteth Hall will be hosting a children's ghost hunt – fancy dress is encouraged, and booking is advised.
 Find out more.

 Frightfully fun family activities are taking place at this great museum around Hallowe'en.
-Dress up in creepy costume and join the Wicked Walk after dark, if you dare.
-Learn about real welsh ghosts, enjoy some spooky storytelling or Hallowe'en-themed art and craft activities, and find out more about the museum's resident bats.
+Learn about real Welsh ghosts, enjoy terrible trails and tales and Hallowe'en-themed art and craft activities, help to build a giant wicker man, and discover the museum's resident bats.
 Please note: tickets must be purchased in advance for the Wicked Walk event.
 Find out more.

 The legendary Hallowe'en party nights return to the heritage centre this half term.
-Dress up and enjoy a spooky disco, apple bobbing, a swamp dip, ghost hunts, competitions and more…plus puppet-making and pottery workshops.
+Dress up and enjoy a spooky disco, apple bobbing, a swamp dip, ghost stories, competitions and more.
 The bar, barbecue and tea-rooms will be open and there will be prizes for the best dressed children and adults.
-Please note: these events always sells out, so book in advance.
+Please note: these events always sell out, so book in advance.
 Find out more.

 From spooky storytelling to ghost tours, games, trails, fancy dress and family fun, there's plenty going on this Hallowe'en at several of Scotland's National Trust properties.
 Find out more.

 Visit Scotland's oldest inhabited house for some frightening fun this Hallowe'en.
-There'll be ghostly candlelit evening tours for those aged 8 and over, hearty Hallowe'en suppers, and a Hallowe'en Fun Day featuring magic, tarot readings, traditional games and more.
+There'll be ghostly candlelit evening tours for those aged 8 and over, and a Hallowe'en Fun Day featuring magic, tarot readings, traditional games and more.
 Prizes for the best dressed.
 Find out more.

-Scary science, workshops and family fancy dress fun make for an unforgettable evening at the Glasgow Science Centre.
-This hugely popular event features ghost stories in the planetarium, the chance to come face to face with creepy critters, and much more.
-See if you have the lungs to win the screaming competition.
-Find out more.
+Scary science, workshops and family fancy dress fun make for an unforgettable fright night at the Glasgow Science Centre.
+This hugely popular event features slime-making workshops, ghost stories in the planetarium, gruesome hands-on science, the chance to come face to face with creepy critters, and much more.

 For a slice of really horrible history, join one of the many ghost walks around the UK.
 Locations with established tours include London, Edinburgh, Derby, Chester, Nottingham, Bath and York.